GPUOpen-Tools/radeon_compute_profiler/docs/source/outputfiles.rst

 ``=====hsa Kernel Timestamp Output=====``

+In the HSA Kernel Timestamp section, all time counter data represents CPU-based time expressed in nanoseconds.
 The HSA Kernel Timestamp section contains the following information:

 * A line giving the number of HSA kernel dispatches, followed by a Kernel Timestamp line for each kernel dispatched by the application.
 A Kernel